ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 The packages has a name and a location.
 So by referencing `alfresco/[folder]/[widget]` in the JSON model, Share will look for the file in `WEB-INF/js/alfresco/[folder]/[widget].js`.

-However it is always good practise to create a custom namespace to avoid conflicts in the code, so we added a new package in the extension module, which tells Share that when referencing `example/[folder]/[widget]` it will include `WEB-INF/js/example/[folder]/[widget].js`.
+However, it is always good practise to create a custom namespace to avoid conflicts in the code.
+To do this, we added a new package in the extension module, which tells Share that when referencing `example/[folder]/[widget]` it will include `WEB-INF/js/example/[folder]/[widget].js`.

-Now Share knows how to locate the widget files, it will run it through it's internal dependency aggregation and caching.
+Now that Share knows how to locate the widget files, it will run it through it's internal dependency aggregation and caching.
 Our widget might depend on other widgets, and those widgets might depend on other widgets.
 This will create a complex matrix of dependencies to load, but Surf is smart enough to only include the dependencies we need - and it will only include them once.

 The  `<@processJsonModel group="share"/>` macro in the Freemarker template triggers the process of resolving the dependencies and rendering everything from including the scripts to the initialization of the widget.